MicrosoftDocs/sql-docs/docs/t-sql/statements/create-event-session-transact-sql.md

 Specifies options to use with the event session.

 #### MAX_MEMORY =*size* [ KB | **MB** ]
 Specifies the maximum amount of memory to allocate to the session for event buffering.
 The default is 4 MB. *size* is a whole number and can be a kilobyte (KB) or a megabyte (MB) value.
-The maximum amount cannot exceed 2 GB (less than 2,048 MB).
-However, using memory values in GB range is not recommended.
+The maximum amount can't exceed 2 GB (less than 2,048 MB).
+However, using memory values in GB range isn't recommended.

 #### EVENT_RETENTION_MODE = { **ALLOW_SINGLE_EVENT_LOSS** | ALLOW_MULTIPLE_EVENT_LOSS | NO_EVENT_LOSS }
 Specifies the event retention mode to use for handling event loss.